Water sensory play has been my lifeline for the last eight years of parenting. – so, let’s scoop the sea!

 Transporting objects teaches young children about weight, space, making predictions, how things move (or multiple ways.
 A child can move an object), empty vs. full, problem-solving, and making adjustments to see ideas out.

-Scooping objects helps young children with coordination and hand-eye coordination, making predictions to problem-solve.
+Scooping objects helps young children with coordination and hand-eye coordination, making problem-solving predictions.

 RELATED: 50+ Outdoor Activities for Kids